amrlabib/javascript-essentials/objects.md

 ```

 **Note:**
-When we define a function as a class constructor as in the previous example, by convention we capitalize the first letter in the function name.

-So constructor functions should start with capitalized letter.
+When we define a constructor function as in the previous example, by convention we capitalize the first letter in the function name, so constructor functions should start with capitalized letter.

 ---